invokation-games/kotlin-sdk/README.md

 The resulting source is wrapped with a custom `SkillSdk` class to provide improved DX and extra functionality.

 ## Features
-- Types & Models
+- Includes types & models
 - Fully typed methods
 - Generated from the most recent OpenAPI spec
-- Built-in configurable retry mechanism (optional)
+- Configurable retry mechanism (optional)
-- Built-in Configurable local fallback (COMING SOON)
+- Configurable local fallback (COMING SOON)
-- Support for coroutines / CompletableFuture / blocking api
+- Support for coroutines / CompletableFuture / blocking

 ## How to use
 You can find a prebuilt JAR under our Github Releases.